npcarter2025/RAG_demo/README.md

 # RootSearch - RAG CLI System
+Someone help me thing of a better name please.

 A sophisticated Retrieval Augmented Generation (RAG) CLI system for chatting with documents and code repositories.
 Three progressively enhanced implementations are provided.